-- transfer up to \$50,000 of RESP Income (per Subscriber) to your RRSP or your spousal RRSP or up to \$200,000 to a qualifying RDSP for the same Beneficiary, as long as you have unused RRSP or RDSP contribution room; or - receive RESP Income as taxable income for the year, and pay an additional tax of 20% (for Quebec residents the additional tax is comprised of 12% federal tax and 8% provincial tax) on the RESP Income for that year.
+- transfer up to \$50,000 of RESP Income (per Subscriber) to your RRSP or your spousal RRSP or up to \$200,000 to a qualifying RDSP for the same Beneficiary, as long as you have unused RRSP or RDSP contribution room; or - receive RESP Income as taxable income for the year, and pay an additional tax of 20% (calculated for Quebec residents as federal tax of 12% and provincial tax of 8% and otherwise as federal tax of 20%) on the RESP Income for that year.

-For the tax consequences of receiving an AIP, please refer to "If you receive an Accumulated Income Payment (AIP)" on page 13.
+For the tax consequences of receiving an AIP, please refer to "If you receive an Accumulated Income Payment (AIP)" on page 50.